kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Ballet in the air
-Is also changed to another
+let us arrange these flowers
-and gazes at the moon.
+Companion butterfly!